East Asian Languages and Cultures

 EAL 254 Modern Korean Literature in Translation (4 Credits)

 This course is a survey of modern Korean literature from the 1990s to the present.
 It charts the formal and thematic development of Korean literature by examining how literature illuminates Korea's history and politics.
-We will be engaged in the close reading of medium and full-length fictions in English translation, while considering their historical and cultural contexts. {L}
+The class engages in the close reading of medium and full-length fictions in English translation, while considering their historical and cultural contexts. {L}

 Fall, Spring, Variable